jsam/fuseline/docs/for-developers/execution-flow.md

 Workers load steps from the broker and run them using either `ProcessEngine` or another execution engine.
 Step results are written back so the broker can decide which successors to enqueue.
+In a real deployment the broker runs in its own process and workers communicate over the :class:`BrokerClient` interface.

 `ProcessEngine` drives this loop by repeatedly asking the broker for the next step, executing it and reporting the result.
 The broker examines